Tkacziwo/Restauracja/README.md

 I gained many new skills and learned about inheritance, references, project planning and deployment.
 You are free to use and delve into the code behind this application.

+DISCLAIMER!
+The folder structure / code might be in Polish.

 Prerequisites:
 Visual Studio with C++ compiler.